julian-molina/Documentation/docs/pages/suite/suite-bots.md

 There are three different kinds of bots, sometimes called *algorithms* interchangeably:

-* **Sensor Bots:** they extract raw data from external sources (*i.e.: exchanges, Twitter, etc.*) and store it in the platform's standardized format for others to consume;
+* **Sensor Bots:** they extract raw data from external sources (*i.e.: exchanges, Twitter, etc.*) and store it in the system's standardized format for others to consume;

 * **Indicator Bots:** they process available information that other bots may have generated to produce elaborate datasets for others to consume;